-Pressing the button the first time will lower the squeegee and unwind duster cloth.
+To start the machine press the Start Button one time, this will lower the squeegee and unwind duster cloth.
 The vacuum will also come on (unless the machine is set to oil only).

 NOTE: If the machine is in OIL ONLY mode it is possible to turn the duster off, therefore nothing happens on the first button push when the duster is turned off.